Suede: Uses

 It is also used as a lining for other leather products.
 Due to its textured nature and open pores, suede may become dirty and quickly absorb liquids.
 Suede is often used in place of leather when more breathability (air permeation) is needed such as with hot weather footgear.

 Preservation and conditioning

 A variety of environmental factors including salt, dirt, water, oils and moisture can stain or wear out suede.
 Since excess moisture can damage suede, it should not be cleaned with soap and water or machine washed.
-Suede brushes and suede rubbers, as well as a nail files, are tools that may be used to clean suede, often in conjunction with white vinegar or cornstarch.
+Suede brushes and suede rubbers, as well as nail files, are tools that may be used to clean suede, often in conjunction with white vinegar or cornstarch.
 Suede protector spray can be applied after cleaning to preserve the integrity of the fabric longer.